Aamoha911/Find-Universities_Worldwide/README.md

 ## Overview

 University Search is a web application designed to help users find universities around the world easily.
-The application provides a user-friendly interface to search for universities by country and name, offering a streamlined way to access higher education information.
+The application provides a user-friendly interface to search for universities by country, offering a streamlined way to access higher education information.